dressenp/css_mysite/CSS-My Site/README.md

-A website using HTML and CSS
+A website created by using HTML and CSS.
+This website was created by following tutorials on Udemy instructed by Angela Yu.